top of page

 Generally Speaking

 The feet should be spread enough to begin a good base, with the feet under the hips.
-The athlete should have the feeling of being up to the line with feet properly spread, and when in the "set" position, the body (hips and torso) should be angled forward to some extent, with an attempt to have sufficient body lean, positioning, and balance that will allow him/her to be able to overcome inertia and to explosively move up the track.
+The athlete should have the feeling of being up to the line with feet properly spread, and when in the "set" position, the body (hips and torso) should be angled forward to some extent, with an attempt to have sufficient body lean, positioning, and balance that will allow him/her to be able to overcome inertia and to explosively move up the track in response to the starting signal.
 See the "Cheating and what is Allowed" section below for a very important aspect of positioning at the start.

 Head Position and Line of Vision